edgetrader/esg-nlp/README.md

 # Analysing ESG report using Natural Language Processing

 ## Summary
 Environment, Social and Corporate Governance (ESG) refers to the three central factors in measuring the sustainability and societal impact of an investment in a company or business.
-These criteria help to better determin the future financial performance of companies (return and risk).
+These criteria help to better determine the future financial performance of companies (return and risk).

 This analysis extracts text from a ESG report in PDF format from the internet, performs NLP on these information, summaries the key ESG initiatives with WordClouds, TDIDFs and discovers topics by building a Latent Dirichlet Allocation (LDA) model.